xNifty/MasterOfThieves/README.md

 developers) and the theme replaced by one done by a friend (no link to him as of now).
 The game is entirely open source and I hope in time others will begin to help with development.

+I am an extremely novice programmer (as seen in my bad programming habits / mistakes) but I do enjoy it greatly, even when I get really frustrated.
+I have a good network of friends who help me with issues that I am unable to solve on my own and for that I am thankful.

 As a background note, I am completely pro open-source and 99% of anything I ever do (on my own) will be open source.
 Obviously, this cannot carry over into anything I may do in the future with a business and/or company.